-The Capstone Projects originate from the concrete policy problems faced by an organization constituting “International Geneva”, including international organizations, NGOs, government agencies, think tanks, and other public and private sector organizations.
+The Capstone Projects originate from the concrete policy problems faced by an organisation constituting “International Geneva”, including international organisations, NGOs, government agencies, think tanks, and other public and private sector organisations.
 In some cases, Capstone Projects require local field-work in developing countries.

 The objective of the Capstone Project is for students to gain an in-depth understanding of the major theoretical and conceptual debates around a given topic, formulate a research question, identify the relevant literature, develop a methodology, define relevant key players and stakeholders, set up interviews and meetings, conduct applied qualitative and quantitative research, and produce a substantial report of between 12,000 and 15,000 words of length that reflects a thorough understanding of the selected topic, including a set of policy-relevant recommendations.

-The findings of the report will be presented to the partner organization at the end of the fall semester.
+The findings of the report will be presented to the partner organisation at the end of the fall semester.